pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 No.

-TiDB Cloud Dedicated Tier only supports one-way TLS authentication, TiDB Cloud Dedicated Tier only supports one-way TLS authentication, and does not support two-way mTLS authentication currently.
+TiDB Cloud Dedicated Tier only supports one-way TLS authentication, and does not support two-way mTLS authentication currently.
 If you need two-way mTLS authentication, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).